BobbyH49/SQLServerk8s/modules/setup.md

 ## Create Domain Controller

-1. Open Powershell ISE
+1. Open Powershell ISE as Administrator

+2. Create a new script

+3. Paste the contents of [ConfigureDC.ps1](https://raw.githubusercontent.com/BobbyH49/SQLServerk8s/Version1.0/scripts/ConfigureDC.ps1) into the empty Powershell script window and run script with the following parameters
+    1. subscriptionId
-2.
+    2. resourceGroup

 ### 1. Install Client Tools on Jumpbox